 As we broke camp on Saturday, the 3rd of July, the air around Mammoth Camp in Yellowstone National Park was cool, though the cloudless sky promised severe sunburn to those who forgot their sunscreen.
 We rode to the commercial center around the Visitor Center.
 There, we saw the homeless guy we met last night hitchhiking home to Santa Barbara.
 Continue reading

-On Wednesday the 19th of July, I lay in my tent at 0500, ready to go back to sleep, when I heard thunder.
-The storm front predicted for 1300 must be early, I thought.
-With a little more than four hours of sleep, I decided to break camp not to have to pack a wet tent.
-While I struggled to wake up and get moving, the storm rumbled over the fields well to the south, and never did rain on me.
+On Wednesday the 19th of July, I lay in my tent at 05:00, ready to go back to sleep, when I heard thunder.
+The storm front predicted for 13:00 must be early, I thought.
+With little more than four hours of sleep, I decided to break camp to avoid packing a wet tent.
+While I struggled to wake up and get moving, the storm rumbled over the fields well to the south.
+It never did rain on me.
 Continue reading

 (I never saw the 1979 movie, but the title stuck with me.)
 On Wednesday, the 12th of July, Marianne and her husband Hans had invited me to dinner.
 I spent the morning waiting for the rain to stop.
 After lunch in my room, I rode to the Mauritshuis palace, officially the “Royal Picture Gallery”.
 I planned to visit it, the Escher Museum and take pictures of the Binnenhof (Parliament) and maybe another museum.
 The plans fell apart quickly.
 Continue reading